Equivariant symmetry-aware head pose estimation for fetal MRI

-\paragraph{Navigators} E(3)-Pose achieves accurate pose estimation in navigator volumes and significantly outperforms all baselines (Table~\ref{tab:baselines}).
-While all baseline methods struggle with the challenging task of generalizing from dHCP to Navigators, E(3)-Pose remains robust to the substantial domain gap.
+E(3)-Pose achieves accurate pose estimation in navigator volumes and significantly outperforms all baselines.
+Template registration methods are prone to errors when spin history artifacts disrupt the similarity between input and template intensity distributions, and Fetal-Align remains highly sensitive to eye visibility, which is often limited by artifact obstruction or blurring due to voxel size.
+Furthermore, all baselines that rely on training struggle with the challenging task of generalizing from dHCP to Navigators.
+In contrast, E(3)-Pose remains robust to the substantial domain gap.
 Importantly, E(3)-Pose successfully recovers head pose even in volumes with high uncertainty, which occur when the effects of low resolution, low SNR, and artifact obstruction combine to eliminate most asymmetric cues (Fig.~\ref{fig:examples}, columns 4-6).
-In contrast, template registration methods are prone to errors when spin history artifacts disrupt the similarity between input and template intensity distributions, and Fetal-Align remains highly sensitive to eye visibility, which is often limited by artifact obstruction or blurring due to voxel size.
 Moreover, E(3)-Pose generally yields more stable estimates compared to CNN-based pose regression, highlighting that enforcing pose equivariance and anatomical symmetry on the network parameters is an effective regularization technique that enables generalization to out-of-distribution clinical volumes and stability under pose ambiguity.

-\subsection{Ablation study}
+\subsection{Ablation Study}

 To study performance on challenging out-of-distribution cases, we evaluate ablations on clinical datasets (Table~\ref{tab:ablation}).
-Appendix~\ref{sec:ablation_supp} provides results on research datasets, and Fig.~\ref{fig:examples_ablations} provides example alignments.
+Appendix~\ref{sec:ablation_supp} provides further evaluations.